Are you owed a broadband or mobile bill credit refund?

 For example, let's say that we chose a broadband and phone bundle because it offered six months' free broadband.

 Such deals can sometimes be applied in the form of a credit equal to the value of six months broadband after we've been with the provider for 12 months.
-It's not only an incentive to choose the ISP in the first place, but also to remain with them for a whole year's contract.
+It's not only an incentive to choose the provider in the first place, but also to remain with them for a whole year's contract.

 However, if at the 12 month point we switch provider, the credit doesn't come with us.
 It just sits there unless we claim it.